PHYS3888/Tutorial_DynamicalSystems/README.md

 ## :fire: I want more! :fire:

-- If you're interested, you can keep playing with more systems listed in the `models` directory of the BDToolbox.
+- If you're interested, there are some fascinating other systems in the `models` directory of the Brain Dynamics Toolbox.
 - Some papers describing the sleep-wake model developed here at The University of Sydney are [here](https://dx.doi.org/10.1098/rsta.2011.0120), [here](https://dx.doi.org/10.1103/physreve.78.051920), and [here](https://dx.doi.org/10.1016/j.jtbi.2010.02.028).